An overview of the field of audience studies as it relates to film, media and communication.

 - The paper is delivered through seminars.
 There are also screenings on selected weeks.
 Students are expected to participate in and lead discussion and take an active part in class sessions as independent learners.

-Highly Recommended: Gibaldi, Joseph: MLA Handbook for Writers of Research Papers, 7th ed.
-(2009).
+Gibaldi, Joseph: MLA Handbook for Writers of Research Papers, 8th ed.

 - Graduate Attributes Emphasised